hazelcast/hazelcast-nodejs-client/README.md

 ## What is Hazelcast?

-[Hazelcast](https://hazelcast.com/) is a distributed computation and storage platform for consistently low-latency querying, aggregation and stateful computation against event streams and traditional data sources.
+[Hazelcast](https://hazelcast.com/) is aPR builder test and storage platform for consistently low-latency querying, aggregation and stateful computation against event streams and traditional data sources.
 It allows you to quickly build resource-efficient, real-time applications.
 You can deploy it at any scale from small edge devices to a large cluster of cloud instances.